 Acknowledgement

-Ranelagh Maths Network's critical reflection on this prompt during an Inquiry Maths session in November 2013 was invaluable for the development of the inquiry.
+Ranelagh Maths Network's critical reflection on this prompt during an Inquiry Maths workshop in November 2013 was invaluable for the development of the inquiry.
 The group of maths teachers from Bracknell Forest, Reading and the Royal Borough of Windsor and Maidenhead (UK) meet for professional development activities over the school year in order to keep up to date with developments to the curriculum, assessment and pedagogy.
 Their organiser is Yvonne Scott from Ranelagh School, Bracknell.